tldr-pages/tldr/pages/osx/date.md

 > Set or display the system date.

-- Display the date using the default locale:
+- Display the current date using the default locale:

 `date +"%c"`

-- Display the date in UTC and ISO 8601 format:
+- Display the current date in UTC and ISO 8601 format:

 `date -u +"%Y-%m-%dT%H:%M:%SZ"`

-- Display the number of seconds since the unix epoch:
+- Display the current date as a Unix timestamp (seconds since the Unix epoch):

 `date +%s`

-- Perform a reverse conversion from a unix timestamp to a date:
+- Display a specific date (represented as a Unix timestamp) using the default format:

 `date -r 1473305798`